mediamonks/transition-component/docs/guide/muban/README.md

 Before you can start using the GreenSock transitions in your project you will first need to provide a `TransitionContext` for all child components.

 ### Basic implementation
-This can be easily achieved by adding it to your `App` component through the `useGlobalTransitionContext` hook.
+This can be achieved by adding it to your `App` component through the `useGlobalTransitionContext` hook.

 ```ts
 import { defineComponent } from '@muban/muban';